congomongo/congomongo/readme.markdown

 ### Feedback

 CongoMongo is a work in progress.
-If you've used, improved, or abused it I'd love to hear about it.
-Contact me at boekhoffa@gmail.com
+If you've used, improved, or abused it tell us about it at our [Google Group](http://groups.google.com/group/congomongo-dev).